perlgui/cinnamon-wallpaper-picker/README.md

 );
 ```

 Adjust any line you want to change, then save the file.
-No reinstall is needed — the script runs directly from `~/.local/bin`.
+No reinstall is needed, the script runs directly from `~/.local/bin`.

 The thumbnail cache lives at: